 Be Uniquely YOU

-Are you on Instagram?
-If so, maybe you are like me and see a sea that is somewhat the same.
+Are you on Instagram and see all of the MODERN FARMHOUSE style?
+URG!
+It’s a sea that is somewhat the same.
 A sea without depth.
-I think that these are mostly the younger home decorators and perhaps they’ll come to a point of change.
+I think that these are mostly the younger home decorators and they’ll come to a point of change.
 They might start to question how they can set their homes apart from the rest at some point.
 Give their decorating some life as well as a more personal stamp, if you will.

 My philosophy has remained consistent in that you can have a beautiful and INDIVIDUAL home, regardless of budget.
 When my husband and I first started out together our budget for decorating was slim to none.
 I collected, shopped second hand, accepted hand-me-downs, painted, fixed up, mashed up styles and found a way to make it work.
 Clearly many do this and I’m not alone.
 Vintage has always been a key element for individuality.
 Indeed I’ve learned a thing or two about collecting and today I’m talking specifically about tips for shopping vintage online.